nehanawar025/nehanawar025/README.md

 ## 😁 Projects I'm proud of!
 - [Finding Airbnb - MySQL](https://medium.com/learning-data/an-exploratory-data-analysis-using-mysql-to-find-the-perfect-airbnb-1aaba2b02b9b) - A comprehensive analysis of
- Airbnb listings using MySQL narrowed down the list from 13,759 to just 15 listings while reducing the budget by up to €500 from the initially set amount.
+ Airbnb listings using <b>MySQL</b> narrowed the list from 13,759 to just 15 listings while reducing the budget by up to €500 from the initially set amount.

-- [Netflix Content - Tableau Dashboard](https://github.com/nehanawar025/Netflix-Dashboard-Tableau) - A comprehensive analysis of Netflix's content library using Tableau and Python, focusing on genre trends, content types, global distribution, and growth patterns to gain data-driven insights.
+- [Netflix Content - Tableau Dashboard](https://github.com/nehanawar025/Netflix-Dashboard-Tableau) - A comprehensive analysis of Netflix's content library using <b>Tableau</b> and <b>Python</b>, focusing on genre trends, content types, global distribution, and growth patterns to gain data-driven insights.

-- [Store Sales Dashboard](https://github.com/nehanawar025/Sales_Dasboard) - This Power BI Sales Dashboard presents key metrics, including total sales, quantity, sales by year, and performance by province, with a comparison of YoY%.
+- [Store Sales Dashboard](https://github.com/nehanawar025/Sales_Dasboard) - This <b>Power BI</b> Sales Dashboard presents key metrics, including total sales, quantity, sales by year, and performance by province, with a comparison of YoY%.
 It offers valuable insights to support growth strategies.

+- [Black Friday Sales Analysis](https://github.com/nehanawar025/EDA-BLACK-FRIDAY-SALES) - This project provided actionable insights into key age groups and popular product categories, helping the company modify marketing strategies and boost revenue.
+I used <b>Polars</b> library for analysis and <b>Plotly Express</b>, a Python package for visualization.

 <br><br>

 ## ⚡ Learning Projects
 - [EDA of Car Dataset - MySQL](https://github.com/nehanawar025/Exploratory-Analysis-of-Car-Evaluation-Dataset-with-SQL) - A comprehensive analysis of the car evaluation dataset in <b>MySQL</b> that focuses on identifying patterns and trends across various attributes to gain data-driven insights.